 The Final Verdict

 This season was pretty good.
 I felt more invested in it than I have in My Little Pony in a while.
-But, like I said, the finale episodes were a clunky, predictable story.
-And I want to see in Season 9 for more of the Young Six integrating with the Elements of Harmony and perhaps becoming the heirs of the Mane Six in a realer way.
+But, as I said, the finale episodes were a clunky, predictable story.
+And I want to see in Season 9 for more of the Young Six integrating with the Elements of Harmony and perhaps becoming the heirs of the Mane Six in a more real way.

 It's been fun.
 Please tell me what you think about Season 8 of My Little Pony: Friendship is Magic!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2018 Naomi Starlight